A Taxonomy Of The Different Species Of Hamburger

 Before the cooking begins, take a thin patty, top it with a wad of yellow cheese, and then another patty.
 Pinch the edges together thoroughly and tightly to seal in the goodness and so they don't leak.
 That's your Jucy Lucy, so named by Matt's in Minneapolis, MN, and that's right, there's no "i" in Jucy.

 SUBSPECIES: Slyders.
 These burgers are cooked with steam rather than dry heat.
 White Castle "Slyders" (a.k.a.
 Sliders) are the most famous steamed burgers, so named because they slide right down.
 And yes, they were originally trademarked with a "y".
-That's one at right.
+That's one at below.

 First a layer of chopped onion bits that have been defanged by soaking in water go on a medium hot griddle, then the 2.5" square patties go on top of them, never touching the griddle, each with five holes punched in them to speed cooking and to distribute the onion flavor.
 Then some salt is sprinkled on the squares, then one lonesome crinkle cut dill pickle slice goes over the center hole, then the bun bottoms, face down, then the bun tops are squeezed into gaps between the bottoms.
 They sit there and steam in the mist from the onions and the meat, without a cover, just the buns on top.
 No flipping necessary.
 When the order comes in the cook slips the patty and the onions beneath it onto a bun bottom, more cooked onions go on top, your choice of ketchup or mustard, then the top.
 Take home a sack.